gillett-hernandez/rust-pathtracer/README.md

 See [this](./showcase.md) for some more renders and details

-Most, if not all of the integrators use importance sampling and MIS, and they trace using single wavelength sampling
+Most of the integrators use NEE and MIS, and they trace using single wavelength sampling.

 Supported integrators: